 We haven’t even had Thanksgiving yet but I’m already thinking CHRISTMAS TIME –

-(but it’s coming here in Canada in just a week, so we’ve ALMOST had Thanksgiving), but I’ve been thinking lately about Christmas traditions.
+Specifically, I’ve been thinking lately about Christmas traditions.
 I think it’s because I know this year I’ll have JUST given birth to my first baby, and Christmas will be… different.

 In an exciting way!
 (Ok, also in a scary way.)
 It’s easy for me to jump ahead of myself here, and start thinking about December.
 It’s sort of like… the start of my “new life” is coming, and the first thing that will happen in my “new life” will be Christmas.